Successful Professional Goal Setting

 Professional goal setting can happen at any time, any day of the week.
 Therefore, we often start by enthusiastically working on our goals.
 Hence, soon after, we stop working on them.
-There are many reasons why goals set without being achieved.
+There are many reasons we set goals without being achieved.

 Do any of these reasons resonate with you when it comes to setting goals?